lostsidewalk/newsgears-model/README.md

 This repository contains the basic Java data structures used throughout the NewsGears RSS platform.

-What is RSS?

-RSS (RDF Site Summary or Really Simple Syndication) is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format.
-Subscribing to RSS feeds can allow a user to keep track of many different websites in a single news aggregator, which constantly monitors sites for new content, removing the need for the user to manually check them.

-For more information about RSS and NewsGears, see the parent project repository at: https://www.github.com/lostsidewalk/newsgears-app.
+For more information about NewsGears, and RSS in general, see the parent project repository at: https://www.github.com/lostsidewalk/newsgears-app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>